 Of immediate concern is the form of Mathews, former leader and the likeliest batting champion in this Sri Lanka side.
 Having been dropped in circumstances both unceremonious and acrimonious late last year, his return has so far seen him record one run and face 21 balls across three ODI innings - but faith in his enduring qualities remains, amid talk in the camp that he could move up to No. 4 against Pakistan.

 "Angie's probably our most experienced player, and so far we've got very little out of Angie and Angie knows that," Lewis said.
 "It's fine, but it would be unrealistic to think we're going to have a really strong World Cup and Angie was not going to feature too much.
 He's going to have to give us a couple of strong performances.
-I've no doubt he's got them in him and he's working very hard to make sure they come out at the right time, and hopefully it's going to be here at Bristol.
+I've no doubt he's got them in him and he's working very hard to make sure they come out at the right time, and hopefully it's going to be here at Bristol."

 A collapse of dizzying proportions against Afghanistan, from 144 for 1 to 159 for 6, undermined Sri Lanka's hopes of posting a daunting total, with Kusal Mendis and Mathews among those foxed by Mohammad Nabi's non-turning offbreaks.
 Lewis suggested that the team had mentally switched off after a good start, while Karunaratne, who has attempted to set the tone with a couple of nuggety innings at the top of the order, was confident both players would come good.

 "Our middle order comprises players who have experienced this type of situation before," Karunaratne said.
 "Kusal Mendis scored well in the practice games and also in the South Africa series and failing in two matches I don't think it has anything to do with his talent, he only needs a start to get going.
-Mathews is a player with a lot of experience and this sort of thing happen to players, however good you are.
+Mathews is a player with a lot of experience and this sort of thing happens to players, however good you are.
 But with their experience, once they get going, you cannot stop them from scoring runs.
 I have plenty of faith in them and I think they will perform well against Pakistan."

 Sri Lanka may not arrive "ship shape and Bristol fashion", as they used to say of the trading vessels that regularly departed from this port city, but neither have they been holed below the waterline.
 There was laughter and pats on the back at training on Thursday, while the team also sat in a huddle on the boundary's edge afterwards, listening intently to the coach and captain even as the rain began to fall.